Name and spelling variations: Ronia, Ronja, Rebeca, Rebecca, Rivka

-Although the tezkere was made in her name and was made out for "one traveller", it was inconceivable at the time that a nineteen-year-old woman would travel on her own from Constantinople to Palestine, so we have to assume that she was accompanied.
+Although the tezkere was made in her name and was made out for "one traveller", it difficult to imagagine that a nineteen-year-old woman would travel on her own from Constantinople to Palestine in 1910, so we have to assume that she was accompanied.
 There are however no clues as to who her travel companion(s) could have been.

-She probably hadn't met her future husband yet, and even if she had, would most likely not have travelled with a man she hadn't married yet.
+She probably hadn't met her future husband yet, and even if she had, she would probably not have travelled with a man she hadn't married yet.

 Ronya also had several friends in Palestine at the time - as evidenced by a number of postcards from that period.
 Although this doesn't provide a reason for the trip, it suggests at least that she wasn't completely on her own.